 The real distinctions between the so-called "civilized tribes" versus "wild Indians" were never so stark as those terms suggest.
-However, Americans came to speak of the Five Civilized Tribes because more than all others, they seemed to embrace many of the cultural patterns of Euro-Americans.
+However, Americans came to speak of the Five Civilized Tribes because those tribes, more than all others, seemed to embrace many of the cultural patterns of Euro-Americans.
 As historian Andrew K. Frank explains, this included the adoption of agriculture, as opposed to subsistence gardening, the adoption of various expressions of Christianity, "written constitutions, centralized governments, intermarriage with white Americans, market participation, literacy, animal husbandry, patrilineal descent, and even slaveholding."

 After their removal to Indian Territory, these tribes became five small republics with shared borders, and with governments modeled on that of the United States.
 By contrast, "wild Indians" like Apaches, Kiowas, and Comanches maintained traditional ways.
 In short, they were Indians of the Plains, nomadic buffalo hunters who lived in tee-pees.

 So, Euro-Americans had reasons for singling out what they called the Five Civilized Tribes.
 Still, at least some of that distinction was arbitrary, not to mention that the word civilized has always been prejudicial.
 As scholar Michael D. Green states: